mjambon/blog/src/2019-04-21-glossary/index.md

 Glossary
 ==

-**abstract**: Given two known concepts A and B, A is said more abstract
+**abstract**: Given two known concepts $A$ and $B$, $A$ is said more abstract
-            than B if the activation of B triggers the activation of A, but the activation of A can take place without B.
+              than $B$ if the activation of $B$ triggers the activation of $A$, but the activation of $A$ can take place without $B$.

 **action**: (1) The activation of an output port, which may modify
             the environment.
 An action is said internal if other systems cannot sense these changes in the environment.
 (2) An output port.

 **activation**: Setting a single node to its active state, its other state
                 being inactive.
 A node remains active only for one cycle, after which it is systematically deactivated.
 In order to be considered continuously active, a node needs to be activated at each successive cycle.

 **anticipation**: A mechanism by which the system rewards itself based
                   on the expected reward for actions that it just decided to take.
 A reward refers to the value of the fitness considered to be resulting from a set of actions.

 **cloning**: Copying a full system.
 Unlike biological cloning, this
              includes copying all the acquired cognitive skills and therefore the identity of the system.

 **concept**: (1) A node that represents a set of states of the
              world.
 (2) An active instance of such node.